jacovg91/modularizing-python-example/README.md

-Cookie cutter template for using your own Python modules inside Databricks notebooks
+# Cookie cutter template for using your own Python modules inside Databricks notebooks

 Steps to follow:
-- Move the .py files containing the functions you want to a seperate folder
+- Move the `.py` files containing the functions you want to a seperate folder.
-- Create en empty file called __init__.py in the same directory.
+- Create en empty file called `__init__.py` in the same directory.
 This way Python knows it is a package directory.
 - In your notebook, add the following:
 ```
 import sys